-Do you already know how to create an eLearning course or are you just starting out?
+Do you already know how to create an online eLearning course or are you just starting out?
 Are you developing a learning program to onboard new employees or provide continuous training?
 In order to ensure that you’re getting the most from your corporate training sessions and providing engaging, effective, and high-quality courses, you’ll need to decipher which eLearning authoring tool is best suited to your needs.

 The eLearning market is constantly inundated with new tools to help you deliver rewarding learning experiences.
 So, with all the available options, how do you choose?
 In this article, we’re going to compare and contrast 3 of the most popular eLearning authoring tools: Camtasia, Adobe Captivate, and iSpring Suite Max.

 |Adobe Captivate||Camtasia||iSpring Suite Max|

 |Ease of Use||Steep learning curve, which might take new users more time to overcome.||Intuitive and user-friendly interface, which is great for first-time users.||High-performing, easy-to-use, intuitive interface that is great for beginners and professionals.|

 Adobe Captivate is an eLearning authoring tool that’s great for creating virtually any kind of course, albeit with a moderate degree of technical know-how.
 You have the option of building courses that encompass one or more graphics, slides, and multimedia.
 Courses designed with Captivate are mobile-responsive, but you need to configure so-called “fluid boxes” that create sensible mobile versions and give you total control over the look and feel of your content on various kinds of devices.